 Unfortunately, we are not the specialists in handling and can't help a great deal on this subject but we are the specialists when it comes to working at height.
 Falls from vehicles are among the most common accidents involving transportation and we can help you avoid becoming one of the 2,000 people each year that get seriously injured by falling from vehicles.
 The economic and human cost of falls from height was over £36 million in 2004/05.
 Falls from height took 19 lives in the year 2013/14 and it's important to do all you can to keep yourself safe.

 - When getting on and off your vehicle don’t jump down from the lorry, it makes you more likely to fall.

 - If you have steps, ladders or handholds on your vehicle ensure that you carry out pre-checks and they are in good condition.

 - Keep the load area tidy, if there are loose ropes or parts of packaging ensure that they are picked up so nobody can fall over them.
-Also ensure that you check the work area surface for spills which could contaminate vehicle surfaces and steps increasing the risk of a fall.
+Also, ensure that you check the work area surface for spills which could contaminate vehicle surfaces and steps increase the risk of a fall.